The Bad Report

 Originally Posted January 22, 2013

 Before I turned onto our street, something other worldly happened.
-I heard a voice or a thought, not sure exactly, "Sharon, my love rests on you.
+I heard a voice or a thought: I'm not sure exactly what it was, "Sharon, my love rests on you.
 My love surrounds you.
 How will that truth change the way you respond to this bad report?"

 Yes, God had another agenda.
 My first opportunity to choose God's way, not mine.
 Was my friend guilty as charged?
 What was the evidence?
 Another person's words?
 What was the "reporter's" agenda?
 Before you rebuke me for listening to gossip, the "reporter" wasn't gossiping.
 Trust me on that.
 Another scripture came to mind: